nomad-coe/nomad/docs/oasis.md

 You should change the following:

 - Replace `localhost` with the hostname of your server.
 I user-management will redirect your users back to this host.
 Make sure this is the hostname, your users can use.
-- Replace `deployment`, `deployment_id`, and `maintainer_email` with representative values.
-The `deployment_id` should be the public hostname if you have any of your oasis.
+- Replace `deployment`, `deployment_url`, and `maintainer_email` with representative values.
+The `deployment_url` should be the url to the deployment's api (should end with `/api`).
 - You can change `api_base_path` to run NOMAD under a different path prefix.
 - You should generate your own `north.jupyterhub_crypt_key`.
 You can generate one with `openssl rand -hex 32`.